Babasaheb Bhosale: Family

-Bhosale was the son-in-law of Tulsidas Jadhav,a freedom fighter and Rajya Sabha member who sided with Indira Gandhi when she split the Indian National Congress in 1969.
+Bhosale was the son-in-law of Tulsidas Jadhav, a freedom fighter and Rajya Sabha member who sided with Indira Gandhi when she split the Indian National Congress in 1969.
 His brother Shivajirao Bhosale was a vice-chancellor of Babasaheb Ambedkar Marathwada University.
-Bhosale's son Dilip is judicial memberof Lokpal since March 2019.
-His youngest son Dr. Rajan is one of India's foremost authorities & pioneers in the field of sexual medicine & sex education.
+Bhosale's elder daughter, Mrs. Shanta Yadav retired as professor, his son Ashok is an entrepreneur, his daughter Saroj Bhosale is a business woman, his son Dilip was a judicial member of the Lokpal.
+His youngest son Dr. Rajan is one of India's foremost authorities and pioneers in the field of sexual medicine and sex education.

 Death

 Bhosale died at the Bombay Hospital in Mumbai on 6 October 2007 at the age of 86.